 While our resource groups are largely focused on engaging our attorneys and staff, they also extend to the broader community, often involving initiatives with clients, professional contacts and other organizations in order to build and maintain a critical bridge.

 The Diverse Professionals Group supports any attorney or staff member who identifies as diverse or who allies with diverse professionals, and offers opportunities to meet, connect and grow.
 The group’s mission is carried out by sharing resources and presenting programming opportunities, including firmwide movie nights, book clubs and roundtable discussions, to drive cultural awareness, education, understanding and acceptance at the firm.
 Our Diverse Professionals Group is led by Associates Amber Gonzales and Khristopher Johnson-DeLoatch.

 The firm’s Parent Resource Group provides much needed support and community concerning all things parenthood and family.
 The group creates a comfortable place for discussion and support for any attorney or staff member who is a parent, thinking of becoming a parent, or caring for their own parents.
 This includes opportunities for authentic, open dialogue around navigating general challenges related to parenting and aging.
-Our Parent Resource Group is led by Senior Associate Alec Harris and Senior Marketing Manager Monica Kriegel.
+Our Parent Resource Group is led by Partner Alec Harris and Senior Marketing Manager - Lead Monica Kriegel.

 Our Veterans and Military Service Group joins veterans, active service members or retirees, family members of veterans, and allies for military service.
 The group provides opportunities for professional and personal growth through active discussion, sponsorship, client engagement and community outreach.